Luiggi370z/react-starter-kit/README.md

 ## File Structure

-Folder structure is based on VUE CLI 3.x and some personal preferences:
+Folder structure is based on productivity and some personal preferences:

 ```text
 src